mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 1. It only considers the **previous frame** for IDSW, so each switch is penalized **only once**, regardless of how long the incorrect assignment persists.
 2. It can be **dominated by FP and FN** in crowded scenes, making IDSW less impactful.
-3. **IoU is fixed** so more or less detection accuracy is not reflected on the metric
+3. **IoU threshold is fixed** so more or less detection accuracy is not reflected on the metric

 ## IDF1